laitavistula/FromYesJTD/README.md

-# Getting Married in Poland: A Practical Guide for International Couples
+# Getting married in Poland: a practical guide for international couples

 This project is a comprehensive, user-friendly guide designed to help international couples navigate the legal and administrative steps of getting married in Poland.
 From understanding ceremony types to preparing documents, anticipating challenges, and planning post-wedding formalities, this resource offers structured support in English with cultural context and legal clarity.